Types of Mortgages Explained & How to Choose the Right One

 Green mortgageYou may get a cheaper rate or cashback.
 Only available on certain properties.

-May not be the best deal.
+May not be the best deal for you.

 Types of mortgage